NishchayAnand/software-engineering/Java/Spring/Spring Data JPA/Notes.md

 # Understanding Spring Data JPA

+Java Persistence API (JPA) - An API that helps to standarize the Java Persistence world.

+- `ApplicationContext ctx = ClassPathXmlApplicationContext("datasources-beans.xml");` creates a container forming the beans from the datasource xml file.

+- The JPA defines an `EntityManager` interface, which is basically the heart of API.
+It is similar to Hibernate's `Session`, forming the core of the application to perform database operations.

+> NOTE: Create `persistence.xml` file under a folder named `META-INF`.

+A domain object is also known as a persistence entity.

+---

 - JPA stands for Java Persistance API.
 JPA focused on object-relational mapping or commonly referred to as just an ORM design principle.

 - Originally, it was part of the J2EE specification, but was later extracted out to be available just on its own.